 When reviewing your trade allocation policies and procedures, you should consider a number of important areas including timing considerations, allocation of bunched trades, factors to consider in adjusting allocations, and purchase in new and secondary offerings.

-Furthermore, as you think about polices related to the allocation of your firm’s bunched trades, consider whether they contemplate fully executed trades, partially executed trades, additional trades in the same security on the same day, trade reconciliations, and trade breaks.
+Furthermore, as you think about policies related to the allocation of your firm’s bunched trades, consider whether they contemplate fully executed trades, partially executed trades, additional trades in the same security on the same day, trade reconciliations, and trade breaks.
 When considering factors for adjusting allocations, ensure that your firm includes steps for deminimis allocations, cash needs due to withdrawals, and account objectives and guidelines.
 Moreover, you should ensure that your firm is taking all necessary steps to consistently document its compliance with its allocation policies and procedures including periodic testing.

 Last, and definitely not least, make sure that you review the disclosures in your Form ADV to ensure that they are consistent with your policies and procedures and actual practices.
 As outlined in the SEC’s order against BA, disclosures that are inconsistent with your firm’s actual practices can be considered misleading and a potential violation of the Advisers Act.

 Should you or your firm have questions regarding how to address concerns around your trade allocation practices; updates to your trade allocation policies and procedures and disclosures in your Form ADV; and/or, how best to test your trade allocation policies and procedures, please contact us at (619) 278-0020 to schedule a consultation.
-Our legal and compliance experts are standing by to help you.
+Our compliance experts are standing by to help you.